PranjalVyavahare17/SAIndia-Task-2/README.txt

 ## Notes
 - This version uses dummy data.
-- For live forecast, OpenWeat
+- For live forecast, OpenWeatherMap API integration can be added.